iiittheorygroup/iiittheorygroup.github.io/Initiatives/Seminar-Saturdays/Readme.md

 Seminar Saturdays
 =================

-An initiative where students present something of their choice every week.
+An initiative where students present something of their choice every alternate week.
 It could be a research paper/topic/field/concept etc. A short 30-60 minute presentation, followed by an audience interaction.

 Usually hosted on Zoom or Discord.
 If the speaker and audience permit, talks are recorded and uploaded to our YouTube channel too.